hwayne/learntla-v2/docs/core/operators.rst

   It's likely because you used a double ``==`` instead of a single ``=`` when testing for equality.

+We'll leave the more sophisticated types for later and focus now on just strings, booleans, integers, and sets.

 .. _string:
+.. _integer:

 The obvious ones
 ----------------